jordike/dark-rose-theme/README.md

 have not been tested.
 The theme was made first and foremost to support my needs, however you may use it if you want.

-## Demo Files
-The files in the ``theme_test_files`` directory were used to test the theme. **The code used is not mine, and belong to their respective owners.**
-I do not claim ownership over those.
-All of them originate from diverse GitHub repositories.
-They were taken from random repositories in their respective languages, sorted by stars.

-Only three files used are mine, those are:

-* The CSS file
-* The HTML file
-* and the JSON file

 ## Name
 This theme is named after my online username, Valatos.
 As far as I know, it's not a real word and does not have a meaning.
 If it does, then know that's not intended.